Optimal Hardy weights on the Euclidean lattice: Preliminaries

 \be{proof}[Proof of Proposition \ref{prop:wGw}] By optimality at infinity of $w_G$, we know that or every $\lam>0$ and every compact set $K$, there exists a function $f$ supported in $X\setminus K$ such that the Hardy inequality with weight $(1+\lam)w_G$ fails.
 By the assumed bound on $w_G$, this implies that the Hardy inequality also fails for any $\tilde w$ such that

 This proves Proposition \ref{prop:wGw}. \e{proof}

 We remark that Proposition \ref{prop:wGw} only uses optimality near infinity of $w_G$, i.e., property (c) of Definition~\ref{defn:optimal}.
-Properties (a) and (b) also transfer information from optimal Hardy weights to general Hardy weights, but we focus on property (c) because there the mechanism is the most clear.
+Properties (a) and (b) also transfer information from optimal Hardy weights to general Hardy weights, but we focus on property (c) because it concerns the asymptotic properties of Hardy weights and is therefore most useful to us.